innolitics/rdm/rdm/init_files/documents/software_plan.md

     - External-Review
     - Obsolete

-    Create a GitHub milestone that is named "icebox".
+    Create a GitLab milestone that is named "icebox".
 This milestone will be used to tag issues that may be included in a future releases.

-    Consider adding a GitHub issue template to enforce the format for problem reports.
+    Consider adding a GitLab issue template to enforce the format for problem reports.
 See [Issue - Problem Resolution](#issue--problem-resolution).

 2. **Initialize Regulatory Templates**